Arabic Prepositions: List, Usage, and Everyday Examples

 Listening Bee

-Most beginners learning Arabic fall for this same mistake.
-They think prepositions are easy, so they translate them from English to Arabic word for word, and then they end up with a sentence that’s completely wrong, even though all the words are actually “correct.”
+Most beginners learning Arabic think prepositions are easy, so they translate them from English to Arabic word for word, and then they end up with a sentence that’s completely wrong, even though all the words are actually “correct.”

 Arabic prepositions are simply small words that connect the noun to the rest of the sentence in order to show how things are related — reason, direction, place, or possession.

-Prepositions in Arabic, unlike prepositions in English, which mainly indicate relationships between nouns, play an important role in the grammatical case of nouns.
+Unlike prepositions in English, prepositions in Arabic not only indicate relationships between nouns but also play an important role in the grammatical case of nouns.

 One of the key features that makes Arabic prepositions different from English ones is that they directly affect the grammatical case of the noun that follows them.
 So, when a noun comes after an Arabic preposition, it automatically appears in the genitive case.